PatrickTSanders/azure-interview/README.md

 * After you have completed the task, we will ask you to teardown and re-provision your infra on a demo call, where you will walk us through your code and demo your capabilities.

 # Steps
+1. Create your own resource group to deploy your function to
-1. Create an Azure function that prints 'Hello, Vint!' in your favorite programming language
+2. Create an Azure function that prints 'Hello, Vint!' in your favorite programming language
-2. Create an ARM template to build and deploy the Azure Function
+3. Create an ARM template to build and deploy the Azure Function
-3. Create a pipeline that takes in the above ARM template and builds/re-deploys the Function
+4. Create a pipeline that takes in the above ARM template and builds/re-deploys the Function
-4. Have the pipeline trigger a build on commits from repo
+5. Have the pipeline trigger a build on commits from repo
-5. Put pipeline into an ARM template
+6. Put pipeline into an ARM template

 ~You will have 2 hours from the time you start reading this to complete~